-Longwood, The Bronx is a mixed-use neighborhood that is mostly Hispanic and especially Puerto Rican.
+Longwood, The Bronx is a mixed-use neighborhood that is mostly Hispanic and very Puerto Rican.

 Former Secretary of State Colin Powell grew up here.

 Salsa Stories Sound of Light Edition is an Immersive Multimedia Salsa Block Party

 Friday, October 14, 2022

 KELLY ST Open Street